 The first threat is your ISP – internet service provider.
 Everything you do online is routed via your ISP.
 That means they have logs of every website you visit and all the activities you complete.
 Unfortunately, most people don’t think about this unless they are doing something ethically or legally questionable.

 Your ISP assigns an IP address to your computer every time you connect to the Internet.
 That way, your ISP knows everything you do online, including:

 And since your ISP knows your IP address, they can also identify your location and name.

 The second threat comes from commercial entities.
 The internet is dominated by a handful of enormous companies.
-There are over 3.5 billion Google searches being carried out every day and 1.5 billion logs into Facebook daily.
+Over 3.5 billion Google searches are being carried out every day and 1.5 billion logs into Facebook daily.
 Such services have become an integral part of our social lives, as they meet many of our needs and do it very well.
 For free.